This is Part 2 in my Kids’ Nutrition Series

 Other excess nutrients — and what parents can do

 According to the FITS study, 45% of toddlers and 78% of preschoolers exceeded the ULs for sodium.
 And even though the percent of calories from fat was lower than current recommendations in 47% of preschool children, 76% had more than the recommended amount of saturated fat in their diets.
-Both of these nutrients are likely due to convenience foods high in sodium, salt, sugar and fat.
+Both of these nutrients are likely due to convenience foods high in sodium, salt, sugar, and fat.
 Zinc intakes, except for older infants, exceeded the ULs in many cases although toxicity does not appear to be a concern.

 While we’ll talk about making the decision to supplement in another post, the point of this article is to help you see all the ways your child gets “extra” nutrition.

-“Concerns arise, when children are given adult products, are given more than one dose per day, or when they gain access to what they view as candy,” Murphy says.
+“Concerns arise, when children are given adult products, are given more than one dose per day, or when they gain access to what they view as candy,” Murphy said.
 “Intakes can also be too high if children are already consuming highly fortified foods such as breakfast cereals.”